-Also, it’s possible to have a potentially life-threatening reaction called anaphylaxis.
-These symptoms appear within 30 minutes of taking the drug and includes vomiting, chest tightness, difficulty in breathing, diarrhea, itchy red rashes and passing out.
+Although rare, it’s possible to have a potentially life-threatening reaction called anaphylaxis.
+These symptoms appear within 30 minutes of taking the drug and include vomiting, chest tightness, difficulty in breathing, diarrhea, itchy red rashes and passing out.
 This is a medical emergency that requires urgent treatment.

 As the case is with most drugs, clindamycin can cause a range of side effects, including:

 - Unpleasant taste in the mouth

 In rare cases, clindamycin can also increase your risk of coming down with Clostridium difficile infection.
 This infection happens when there is a disturbance in the balance of bacteria in your intestines during treatment with certain antibiotics.